The Process

 • Interest stops accruing

-• Settle your debt at < 100%
+• Settle your debt at less than 100%

-• Legal protection from creditors
+• Legal protection from your creditors

 • Ability to pay the proposal off sooner

-• Impacts credit rating – R7 for 3 years from completion
+• Impacts credit rating – R7 for 3 years from completion or 6 years from filing, whichever is sooner

 You will be required to attend two credit counselling sessions as a term of your consumer proposal.
-The counsellor will discuss budgeting, money management, how a proposal affects your credit rating, obtaining credit after your consumer proposal is complete, and setting future financial goals once you are debt-free.
+The credit counsellor will discuss budgeting, money management, how a proposal affects your credit rating, obtaining credit after your consumer proposal is complete, and setting future financial goals once you are debt-free.

-If you are struggling with debt problems, reach out to Kathy or Jeff for a free, initial assessment to explore if a consumer proposal will give you a fresh start.
+If you are struggling with debt problems, reach out to Kathy or Jeff for a free, initial assessment to explore if a consumer proposal will give you a Fresh Start.

 Book a FREE consultation with Fresh Start Now